-- ESRM process will be applicable on all extraction and processing/transformation of metals and minerals transactions, irrespective of the financing type, amount and tenor. - Borrowers involved in the following activities (corporate, project or trade) will necessitate a formal Environmental and Social Due Diligence on both the Borrower and the product's compliance to this policy - Chemicals, pesticides and fertilisers - Palm oil - Solar Photovoltaic cells made from polysilicate - All Working Capital financing and Trade Finance will require compliance with MCB Exclusion List and applicable environmental and social laws and regulations in the country of operations. - All financing under the MCB Sustainable Loan and any other sustainable financing offerings (incl.
-Sustainable Supply Chain Finance) are eligible to go through the ESRM process, irrespective of the amount and tenor, to confirm alignment with MCB Exclusion List and assess the Environmental and Social Risks as per this policy. - If deemed necessary, any financing activity, not falling within the established scope of application, will follow a simplified ESRM methodology. - The Bank reserves the right to apply the ESRM process for any project or undertaking deemed eligible to undergo an environmental and social risk assessment.

-Any ESRM eligible transaction/facility will undergo the established ESRM procedures prior to the Bank's approval of the banking facility.
+- Environmental and Social Risk Management (ESRM) process is applicable on all extraction and processing/transformation of metals and minerals transactions, irrespective of the financing type, amount and tenor. - Borrowers or projects involved in the following sectors and activities (corporate, project or trade) necessitate a formal Environmental and Social Due Diligence on both the Borrower and the product's compliance to this policy - Chemicals, pesticides and fertilisers - Palm oil - Solar Photovoltaic cells - All Working Capital and Trade Finance financing for all other sectors and activities require compliance with MCB Exclusion List and applicable environmental and social laws and regulations in the country of operations.
+This requires the inclusion of standard E&S clauses in the facility agreement and no formal ESRM assessment is required. - All financing under the MCB Sustainable Finance Framework and any other sustainable financing offerings (incl.
+Sustainable Supply Chain Finance and Sustainable Trade Finance) are eligible to go through the ESRM process, irrespective of the amount and tenor, to confirm alignment with MCB Exclusion List and assess the Environmental and Social Risks as per this policy. - If deemed necessary, any financing activity, not falling within the established scope of application, will follow a simplified ESRM methodology. - The Bank reserves the right to apply the ESRM process for any project or undertaking deemed eligible to undergo an environmental and social risk assessment. - Any ESRM eligible transactions or facility will have to be assessed as per established ESRM procedures prior to the Bank's final disbursement of the facility.

-This policy is applicable and should be complied with by all personnel involved in the initiation, assessment, sanction, control and monitoring of any credit risk.
+This policy is applicable to and should be complied with by all personnel involved in the initiation, assessment, sanction, control and monitoring of any credit risk.